“Bon appéteeeeeeeeet!” for your eyes and ears!

 This movie is definitely meant to be watched by all ages and genders; food eaters or food lovers; seasoned chefs or beginner cooks; accomplished blogger or struggling ones.
 Be prepared to be inspired in life and feel that zest to accomplish your greatest goal in life.

 You will surely find this movie, Julie & Julia, worth your time and every penny spent for the tickets.
-And even my little girl, at the age of 8, loved it!

 “You are the butter to my bread.
 The breath to my life….”